telekom/pubsub-horizon/docs/installation.md

 First of all, clone Horizon's [Helm Chart repository](https://github.com/telekom/pubsub-horizon-helm-charts/tree/main) and change to the repository's directory.
 It will contain necessary Helm charts for installing Horizon.

-All Horizon Helm charts will refer to a docker image for the respective component.
+All Horizon Helm charts refer to a docker image for the respective component.
 Make sure that new deployments in the cluster have the rights to pull the docker images, which is not the case with many private registries.
 Please refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) if you need help with installing pull secrets.
 In the following we assume, you already installed a pull secret `open-telekom-integration-platform-pull-secret` that makes it possible to pull from the registry where all necessary Horizon docker images are located.

 ### 2.1.
 Installing Horizon Starlight